 Believe it or not, God’s people often resort to name-calling and wall-building

-That, said the Rev. Samuel Son during the Synod of Lakes and Prairies’ Synod School worship on Wednesday, is the place Paul reminded believers they once reverted to childish name-calling: “The Uncircumcision” and “The Circumcision.”
+That, said the Rev. Samuel Son during the Synod of Lakes and Prairies’ Synod School worship, is the place Paul reminded believers they once reverted to childish name-calling: “The Uncircumcision” and “The Circumcision.”

 “’The Uncircumcision’ certainly didn’t define themselves that way.
 ‘The Circumcision’ created the category, and that name-calling became their essential definition,” said Son, Manager for Diversity and Reconciliation in the Presbyterian Mission Agency.
 “It’s like what happens on the playground.”

 The trouble with name-calling is that it creates artificial barriers that are barriers, nonetheless.
 In the United States, white people historically used the court system to determine that a person with at least one Black ancestor was considered Black.
 “It is self-justification,” Son said.
 “Once you start using racial slurs, you are given emotional liberty to judge others and to impute moral judgment on them.”

 In this pericope, Paul employs temple imagery: “In [Jesus] the whole structure is joined together and grows into a holy temple in the Lord; in whom you also are built together spiritually into a dwelling place for God.”

 But consider Herod’s Temple, Son said, displaying an illustration of how scholars believe the temple was laid out.
 Those who are uncircumcised can only go so far, Son pointed out.
 There are areas for gentiles and women, and for the priests, of course.